ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 GET /api/domain/odata/General_Products_Products?$top=10&$select=Id,PartNumber,AdditionalDataJson HTTP/1.1
 ```

-The value is an OData `string`.
-When its stored content is JSON, it is returned as a JSON-escaped string:
+The value is an OData `string`, so the JSON document is returned as a JSON-escaped string:

 ```json
 {